MTM6331/about-me-wu000210/about-me.md

-I had a lot of trip, and it was wonderful.
+I had a lot of trips, and it was wonderful.
 Riqin Wu